-- The Acquisition Parameters section lists the values of key video input object properties.
+- 1 The title of the summary includes the name of the image acquisition device this object represents.
+In the example, this is a Matrox Orion frame grabber. - 2 The Acquisition Source section lists the name of all the video source objects associated with this video input object.
+For many objects, this list might only contain one video source object.
+In the example, the Matrox device supports eight physical input channels and, with the default video format, the toolbox creates a video source object for each connection.
+For an example showing the video source objects created with another video format, see "Specifying the Video Format" on page 5-8. - 3 The Acquisition Parameters section lists the values of key video input object properties.
 These properties control various aspects of the acquisition, such as the number of frames to acquire and the location where acquired frames are stored.
-For information about these properties, see "Acquiring Image Data" on page 6-2. - The Trigger Parameters section lists the trigger type configured for the object and the number of times the trigger is to be executed.
+For information about these properties, see "Acquiring Image Data" on page 6-2. - 4 The Trigger Parameters section lists the trigger type configured for the object and the number of times the trigger is to be executed.
 Trigger execution initiates data logging, and the toolbox supports several types of triggers.
 The example object is configured by default with an immediate trigger.
 For more information about configuring triggers, see "Specifying the Trigger Type" on page 6-8. - 5 The Status section lists the current state of the object.
-A video input object can be in one of several states: - Running or not running (stopped) - · Logging or not logging - · Previewing or not previewing
+A video input object can be in one of several states: - Running or not running (stopped) - Logging or not logging - Previewing or not previewing

 In the example, the object describes its state as Waiting for START.
 This indicates it is not running.
-For more information about the running state, see "Starting and Stopping a Video Input Object" on page 5-25.
+For more information about the running state, see "Starting and Stopping a Video Input Object" on page 5-22.
 This section also reports how many frames of data have been acquired and how many frames are available in the buffer where the toolbox stores acquired frames.
 For more information about these parameters, see "Controlling Logging Parameters" on page 6-19.